QuenumGerald/pay-with-sand-SDK/README.md

 - Simple payment API via `payWithSand()` under the hood
 - Hooks for UX and pricing: `useSandPaymentStatus()`, `useSandUsdValue()`
 - EIP-2612 permit flow (single signed tx) with automatic fallback to approve+pay
-- Works with MetaMask and WalletConnect (WC v1 provider as peer)
+- Works with MetaMask and WalletConnect v2

 ## Network support